 Borrego is one of several film professionals who participated in the UTSA Directors Workshop, a three-day event where students from UTSA, the University of the Incarnate Word, San Antonio College, Northwest Vista College and SAY Sí learned firsthand about the production process while creating a short film called “The Compass.”
 After a day of master classes with mentors like Borrego; longtime director Jim Mendiola, writer and short filmmaker Tiana Marenah, cinematographer and new UTSA professor Anna Stypko, and professors Guillermina Zabala Suarez and Ernest Hernandez, the students broke off into groups of 10, working side-by-side with the pros for two days to create their portions of the movie at filming locations across the city.

-WATCH THE TEASER: “The Compass”
+WATCH THE STUDENT FILM: “The Compass”

 All of the mentors share a passion for cultivating higher education film opportunities for students in San Antonio.
 Borrego and his brother James, who earned a master’s degree at UTSA in 2016, have been hard at work lifting the radio, television and film program at San Antonio College in recent years.
 They view UTSA’s growing Film and Media program as a highly vital piece of an ecosystem developing film and entertainment leaders in South Texas.
 Now that UTSA is working in tandem with local high schools and community colleges, more pathways now exist for San Antonio film students to earn a four-year degree and succeed in the industry.